Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • tendency to allergies and autoimmune reactions;

-• smoking, alcohol abuse, drugs;
+• smoking, alcohol abuse, drug abuse;

 • environmental factors.

-Crohn's disease symptoms
+Symptoms of Crohn's disease

 Complications